charlesbrandt/public/code/javascript/node.md

 GitHub - remy/nodemon: Monitor for any changes in your node.js application and automatically restart the server - perfect for development https://www.google.com/search?client=ubuntu&channel=fs&q=nodemon+vs+pm2&ie=utf-8&oe=utf-8 nodemon vs pm2 - Google Search

+## package-lock.json

+TODO:
+is it really a good idea to track this under version control? seems like it adds a lot of noise to the process